Pagal

 In your example the EB-3 guy was in the green card line before the EB-2 guy.
 Why on earth should he be asked to come in line after EB-2 guy if he decides to file a new one under EB-2.
 Why did not you wake up when Labor Substitution was going on. that was something which was utter non sense.
 People deciding to go for Green card in 2007 stood ahead of people from 2002 by substittuting a 2001 labor.
 Thank God it's gone.

-• candy bar wrapper
+hair candy bar wrapper template

 12-30 06:53 PM